MatteP1/thesis/Tasks.md

 - [x] Give an overview of Coq files and how they refer to sections in report.
 Perhaps mention it at beginning/end of each section, or just have an overview in a section (on the coq formalisation)
 - [x] Mention how to compile the files (via _CoqProject and make)

+- [ ] Fix notation overload in Coq.
+Maybe just use the Q_g.g_abst => xs notation everywhere
+- [ ] Make Twolock Hocap a hocap queue
+- [ ] Make derivations of concurrent and sequential independent of implementation

 - [ ] Create better notation of nIn, nOut and nVal
 - [ ] Write macros for many of the predicates (queue_invariant isLast, etc.)
 - [x] Wrap proofs of initialise, enqueue, and dequeue in begin{proof}